 What decisions were made about the music?

-The music delicately composed, recorded and arranged by Felicity Fox, was intended to maximize the suspense and foreboding at various points in the story.
-Lots of deep bass characterized the darkness of the world the boy inhabits.
+The music delicately composed, recorded and arranged by Felicity Fox, was intended to maximise the suspense and foreboding at various points in the story.
+Lots of deep bass characterised the darkness of the world the boy inhabits.

 How was the film financed?